Attachment-Studios/PackedBerry/message.md

 Use prefixes before main command.
 Commands are space sensitive.
 Type "pb call" to get all prefixes.
+Type "pb in-dev" to get all hidden in development commands(not recommended).

 Items covered by '[' and ']' are optional.
 Items covered by '"' and '"' are values and can not be changed.